 Screening for Multidrug Resistant Organisms

 We risk assess patients who might be carrying Multidrug Resistant Organisms (MDRO) on their admission to hospital.
 Those identified as high risk will have swabs taken.
-Those who are found to carry these organisms are cared for under infection control precautions in order to prevent transmission to other patients and to protect them from developing infection.
+If found to carry these organisms, these patients will be cared for under infection control precautions in order to prevent transmission to other patients and to protect them from developing infection.
+The patient’s visitors will need to adhere to the same precautions.
+They will be provided with training and information on these precautionary measures.

 - Keeping the environment clean is very important for patient safety.